8 Cool Ways to Use Totally Informal Japanese

 Here’s an example of how this looks:

-今晩読んじゃう。 (こんばん よんじゃう。) — “I am going to read tonight,” said with a sense of determination.
+今晩読んじゃう。 (こんばん よんじゃう。) — I am going to read tonight. (said with determination)

 Use ちゃう/ちゃった following:

 - Any other Group 1 verb stem consonant

 カキ食べちゃった．．． (かき たべちゃった．．．) — I regret eating those oysters…

 明日、本当にしちゃう。 (あした、ほんとうに しちゃう) — Tomorrow, I really will do it.